SkoolNotes/Taproot/KBhHIST201ColdWar.md

 - To keep control of their own populatino
 - To hasten the collapse of western democracy

-The civil rights movements picked up heat in the united states: that the collective realization that the USSR
+The civil rights movements picked up heat in the united states: that the collective realization that the USSR attempted to foment racial anger in the United States.